vonds/Alumni-Learning-Plan/README.md

 ============================================
 -I've learned that writing out your sudo code before anything else goes a long way.
 -I used the eval method in this project but I read that it's dangerous and should be avoided.
 In the future I'm going to find alternatives.
--OOP maked for cleaner more organized code
+-OOP made my code cleaner,readable, and organized